 The ongoing COVID-19 pandemic is pushing the events industry to find innovative new ways to keep events going.
-It’s no longer safe for attendees to gather in person—at least for the near future, and we genuinely have no idea how long this is all going to last.
-Instead of cancelling or postponing, many organizers are pivoting to virtual events and conferences.
+Instead of cancelling or postponing, many organizers are planning virtual events and conferences.

 To help make this transition easier, here are some tips and strategies for transitioning to virtual events.

-Digital-first or virtual events live online.
-All attendees, sponsors, and speakers join the online environment instead of being in one central, physical location.
-Virtual events can be simple, like a webinar, or more complex and include multiple speakers, sessions, and entertainment — similar to a conference or trade show.
+Digital-first or virtual events live entirely online.
+All attendees, sponsors, and speakers use event technology to join the online environment, instead of being in a central, physical location.
+Virtual events can be simple, like a webinar, or more complex and include multiple speakers, sessions, and entertainment — similar to an in-person conference or trade show.
+The complexity of a virtual event often depends on the features and functionality of the event technology the organizer uses.

 Before jumping into creating your own virtual conference or event, it’s important to know some of the benefits.